-This bill amends the law regarding accessory dwelling units (ADUs) by prohibiting the separate valuation and assessment of these units from the primary residence for property tax purposes.
-Specifically, it states that residential property used as the principal place of residence, which includes any accessory dwelling unit, must be valued and assessed as a single parcel.
+This bill amends existing laws regarding the valuation and assessment of accessory dwelling units (ADUs) for property tax purposes in Arkansas.
+It prohibits the separate valuation and assessment of an ADU from the primary residence, ensuring that both are treated as a single parcel of residential property.
 The bill defines an accessory dwelling unit as a secondary dwelling that is located on the same parcel as the primary residence, is independent and smaller than the primary residence, and is owned by the same individual.

 Statutes affected: